ev3dev/ev3dev.github.io/docs/getting-started.md

 up `EV3DEV_BOOT`.
 This contains a file named `config.txt`.
 Open `config.txt` in your favorite text editor and follow the instructions in the file to enable either BrickPi or PiStorms.

+## Step 3B (BeagleBone only): Select cape in uEnv.txt

+{% include icon.html type="warning" %}
+This is for Beaglebone only!
+Users of other platforms can skip this step.
+{: .alert .alert-warning }

+You must make some changes to `uEnv.txt` to enable support for FatcatLab EVB or QuestCape before you put your SD card in your BeagleBone.

+You may have to remove the SD card from your host computer and plug it back in after flashing it in order for it to be detected.
+In your file browser, open up `EV3DEV_BOOT`.
+This contains a file named `uEnv.txt`.
+Open `uEnv.txt` in your favorite text editor and follow the instructions in the file to select the cape your are using.

 {% include end-section.html %}